 In 2015 when our circumstances changed and we left the UK to go to New Zealand, all of a sudden the chaos became order.
 Moving from the craziness of London to the quietness of New Zealand meant my life slowed right down and I found more time to reconnect with myself and with nature.
 That had such a powerful impact on my mental and physical wellbeing.
 It was then that I began reading books about the microbiome, the gut-brain axis, about fermentation, I watched documentaries, talks, you name it.
 I became a microbe and food science geek and I got hooked on making and eating fermented foods – they are wonderful, I can’t live without them now and you shouldn’t either.

-After years of struggle, I managed to turn that irritating long term illness around.
-I felt so empowered by the whole process and what I achieved, I immediately knew I wanted to help others that were in the same situation make a change and that’s how Best Kept Health was created – A project that was born out of frustration and turned into determination to help others transform their lives into something they love living.
+I felt so empowered by the whole process and transformation, I immediately knew I wanted to help others that were in the same situation make a change and that’s how Best Kept Health was created – A project that was born out of frustration and turned into determination to help others transform their lives into something they love living.
 A life full of good food, good bacteria and positive changes.